This unit follows naturally from the Smart Doubling unit.

 In this unit students are encouraged to further develop part/whole mental methods by using the strategy of "make a ten".

-use the mental strategy "make a ten" for addition problem
+- Use the mental strategy "make a ten" for addition problems.

 It is desirable for students to move to part/whole methods as counting methods fail for larger numbers.
 For example, a student who attempts to work out 36 + 46 by counting on will soon lose their way, whereas the part/whole thinker could solve this by adding 30 and 40 to give 70, then add 6 and 6 to get 12 then add 12 to 70 to get 82.

-Students who have successfully understood the part/whole methods in the Smart Doubling unit will have little trouble learning the Make a Ten part/whole strategy.
-Teachers should expect those students who failed to make the part/whole connections with doubles to also struggle with this unit.
-It may be best not to introduce this unit until the students understand the doubling strategy.
+Students who have successfully understood the part/whole methods in the Smart Doubling unit will have little trouble learning the make a ten part/whole strategy.

 - Check the students’ knowledge of the addition facts that add to ten facts before starting.
 This unit builds on the students’ knowledge of the known facts of ten, i.e., 1 + 9 = 10, 2 + 8 = 10, 3 + 7 = 10, 4 + 6 = 10, 5 + 5 etc.

 - Also check that the students understand the " teen" numbers.
 For example, show the students a ten and a four on tens frame as shown.
 They should respond that 10 + 4 is 14 without needing to count-on by ones.

 - Pose an addition problem where one of the numbers is just under 10:

 Anaru has 9 pink lollies and 6 yellow lollies.
 How many lollies does he have altogether?

 Ask the students to model this with counters on tens frames.

 - Ask the students to think about ways that they could make this problem quick (or easy) to solve.
 Encourage the students to think of ways that do not involve counting on by ones.